-This can prevent unauthorised use of your account as long as you keep your mobile device safe.
+This can prevent unauthorized use of your account as long as you keep your mobile device safe.

-Of course, it’s not a replacement for choosing a good, strong password and making sure that you don’t tell it to anyone accidentally or deliberately.
+Of course, it’s not a replacement for choosing a good, strong password and making sure that you don’t tell it to anyone deliberately.

-But it can make unauthorised access harder when used properly.
+But it can make unauthorized access harder when used properly.

 When you switch it on, your phone will generate a special security code to verify it’s really you logging in from a new device or browser.